Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Finding Probabilities for Normal Distributions In Exercises 7–12, find the indicated probabilities.
 If convenient, use technology to find the probabilities.

-Health Club Schedule The amounts of time per workout an athlete uses a stairclimber are normally distributed, with a mean of 20 minutes and a standard deviation of 5 minutes.
-Find the probability that a randomly selected athlete uses a stairclimber for (a) less than 17 minutes.
+MCAT Scores In a recent year, the MCAT total scores were normally distributed, with a mean of 500.9 and a standard deviation of 10.6.
+Find the probability that a randomly selected medical student who took the MCAT has a total score that is (a) less than 490.
+Identify any unusual events in parts (a)–(c).
+Explain your reasoning.
+(Source: Association of American Medical Colleges)

 Verified step by step guidance